imgix/paperclip-imgix/README.md

 # Paperclip::Imgix

+---

+**Note:** This project is not actively maintained, and will not work with the latest versions of Paperclip.
+We instead recommend using our lighter-weight [imgix-rb](https://github.com/imgix/imgix-rb) for building imgix URLs.
+---

 Add the power, speed, and adaptability of [Imgix](http://www.imgix.com) to your Rails project without changing your code.
 This plugin is designed to work seamlessly with new or existing projects that use [Paperclip](https://github.com/thoughtbot/paperclip) for image management, but removes the hassle, slowness, and rigidity of ImageMagick.
 You'll get faster uploads for your users, and when you decide to change your site's design using a different image size, you won't wait ages running `rake paperclip:refresh` on your massive image set.

 There is one point to be aware of when developing with this plugin.
 Because Imgix is a proxy, the source images need to be publicly accessible.
 In production, this is not an issue, but in development it requires either using the [S3](http://rubydoc.info/gems/paperclip/Paperclip/Storage/S3) storage option, or ensuring your development images can be publicly addressed.
 We are looking into some solutions for this, but if neither of these options can work for you, do [let us know](https://github.com/zebrafishlabs/paperclip-imgix/issues).